 Worship is a word, a concept, a lifestyle I began studying over 25 years ago, and I still consider myself a novice.

-The blessings of worship are infinite like the attributes of the ONE we worship.
+The blessings of worship are infinite like the attributes of the ONE we worship, ELOHIM.
 As example, Worship sharpens our focus on what God is doing!
 It brings us to a place of seeing more clearly what God is doing, of hearing His voice more acutely, knowing more fully His purposes in our lives, tasting more fully His goodness and mercy, experiencing more fully His signs, wonders and miracles, enjoying more fully His pleasures and plans, resting more fully in His perfect peace and trusting more fully His overt love for us!
 Whatever you give yourself fully to is what you worship.
 Your lifestyle, behaviors, actions, choices define what, who, when and/or why you worship.
 Another person does not determine what or who you truly worship.
 Two individuals may attend the same church yet possess completely different worship values.
-As a Christian, my worship has one focus…if you will, a single agenda: Jesus Christ, the Messiah.
+As a Christian, my worship has one focus…if you will, a single agenda: YESHUA, Our Messiah.

-Worship is the absolute trust of God’s timing in the development of the different aspects of an individual’s life such as spirituality, family, personality, relationships, education, and career.
+Worship is the absolute trust of God’s timing in the development of the different aspects of an individual’s life such as spirituality, calling, anointing, family, personality, relationships, education, and career.
 It is the perpetual attitude of trusting the Holy Spirit in all circumstances and responding with trustworthiness in the same light.
 The Creator of the Universe is seven-dimensional not two-dimensional like humanity.
 As humans we are confined to time, height, depth, width and light.
 God’s dimensions include height, depth, width, soul, spirit, time, and light.
 To fully embrace the super naturalness of God is to intentionally function in a seven-dimensional mindset.

 Before I was called into full-time ministry, I worked a very successful 35-year career.
 Daily, I asked the LORD to bless my agenda, bless my day, bless my plans and bless my family.
 In ministry, it is the opposite, now each day I ask the LORD to bless His agenda, His day, His plans and His family.
 Experientially, I have found that it is essential to be intentionally purposed to trust the Holy Spirit with the outcome of each day.
 A Biblical example of this is in Genesis 22, which is also the first reference in the Holy Scriptures to the word worship.
 The Old Testament story is familiar when Abraham took Isaac to the wilderness altar to sacrifice him and then the LORD provided a ram on the third day.
-To fully possess a heart of true worship unto the LORD, then one must completely and fully trust the LORD GOD in all circumstances, especially the difficult situations, the challenges without ready answers and the life events causing the greatest emotional, physical and/or mental pain and trauma.
+To fully possess a heart of true worship to the LORD GOD, then one must completely and fully trust the HIM in all circumstances, especially the difficult situations, the challenges without ready answers and the life events causing the greatest emotional, spiritual, physical and/or mental pain and trauma.
 Trust is to tenaciously believe with an expression of hope and faith when there is no logical reason to do so.

 There are obstacles that arise in each person’s path in their expression of worship.
 It is difficult to enter an atmosphere of worship when one is confused, disoriented, and discouraged.
-The enemy’s tactical plan against those belonging to ABBA ADONAI might look something like this:
+The enemy’s sequential tactical plan against those belonging to ABBA ADONAI might look something like this:

 1. Discouragement 2.
 Confusion 3.
 Depression 4.
 Loss of Vision 5.
 Disorientation 6.
 Withdrawal 7.
 Despair and finally 8.
-Defeat.
+Defeat

 Additionally, to facilitate a lifestyle of worship one must overcome the inward battles as well as the outward battles, which often requires walking forward in humble faith and immediate obedience.
 I am convinced that when I am in HIS perfect will, worship is a natural response.
 My heart, mind, will, emotions, and spirit will automatically respond to Him in one of the various forms of worship.

 One relevant question is what does it take for you to enter His presence?
-The emphasis is not about the tradition or the ritual it is about the individual’s covenantal communicative relationship with the Trinity.
+The emphasis is not about the tradition or the ritual it is about the individual’s covenantal communicative relationship with ELOHIM.
 In Revelation 4:2, John writes, “…Immediately I was in the spirit.”
 The word immediate actually means just that….
 Immediate!
 Sometimes, we hear Christians saying they are waiting for God to ‘show up’ or ‘manifest HIS presence.’
 If God travels at light speed, then who is waiting on who?

 Just as there are many expressions of worship, there are many positions or postures for worship.
 Each posture is simply just that…a posture.
 One is not more holy or righteous than the other.
 God looks at the condition of our hearts while we worship Him!
 The following limited list of postures is taken from the Scriptures: